ogios/claude-in-slack-web-api/README.md

 ## Chat

 ### Create a ClaudeApp
-After a ClaudeApp is created using `createApp()`, it creates a WebSocketServer and returns a websocket url and a ClaudeApp which hasn't been connected to the slack.
+After a ClaudeApp is created using `createApp()`, it will setup a WebSocketServer and returns the websocket url and a ClaudeApp which hasn't been connected to the slack.

 ### Login or load login status
-For now, it only supports email login, which requires a verification code, the way to login by password may be supported soon.
+For now, it only supports email login, which requires a verification code, login by password may be supported soon.

-For email logins, each login process will take place in XOXD.py:
+For email login, each login process will take place in XOXD.py:
 ```python
 xoxd.Login_init()
 xoxd.Login_sendCode(code)